Torngat Mountains National Park: Creation of park

-During the 1970s, the Parks Canada Agency had a goal of creating national parks in 39 divided regions of the country, which were chosen based on vegetation and landscape.
+During the 1970s, Parks Canada had a goal of creating national parks in 39 divided regions of the country, which were chosen based on vegetation and landscape.
 The Torngat Mountains were chosen to be conserved as part of this plan.
 Labrador and Nunavik Inuit also had interests in conserving the Torngat Mountains, as the land is embedded in their culture and history.
 The goal of collaborating with these Inuit groups was made to honour their rights, interests, and the relationship they have with the land.
 Being the tallest mountains in Canada, aside from the Rocky Mountains, the Torngat Mountains were a desired landscape to conserve.
 Usage of the park is meant for all Canadians to enjoy, with special interest being given to Nunavik and Labrador Inuit to use the designated land and its resources.
 These are some of the intended purposes for the park being built.

-Some of the goals of the park include maintaining its ecological integrity, sharing the Inuit story, and attracting more visitors to support business of the park.
+Some of the goals of the park include maintaining its ecological integrity, sharing the Inuit story, and attracting more visitors to support the park.
 The goal of ecological integrity has been maintained through recent designations addressing the concerns about the Torngat Mountains.
 These include the isolated and divided range that species could be found in and human disturbances of the area.
 To expand beyond hunting and fishing activities, the Nunavik Tourism Association was established, which helped with their business expansion goals and teaching of Inuit history.
 Some regional Inuit organizations were also created to address resource management, environmental protection, and economic development needs.

-The boundaries of the park include the low watermark of the Labrador Sea to the east, Saglek Fjord to the south, the provincial boundary with Quebec to the west, and the tip of Newfoundland in the north.
-It does not include the Iron Strand, as it is owned by Labrador Inuit.
+The boundaries of the park include the low watermark of the Labrador Sea to the east, Saglek Fiord to the south, the provincial boundary with Quebec to the west, and the tip of Newfoundland in the north.
+It does not include the Iron Strand, as it is owned by the Labrador Inuit.
 The park does not extend past Newfoundland's provincial bounds, which is how the borders to the west were chosen.
 It extends all the way to the eastern coastline of Newfound, where the Grenfell Sound, Eclipse Channel, and Bears Gut are located.
 There is no further information on how the southern border of the park was chosen.